- Sport & Abenteuer Reisen

 Day 1 Arrival in Kochi and exploring the place

 After a good local breakfast, we continue along the Periyar River and through woods, gum tree plantations and spices on quiet streets.
 Gradually we notice that we are gaining in height and there are more and more climbs that need to be overcome.
 Before we finally reach the West Ghats, we strengthen ourselves and take our lunch.
 Then it goes on and on uphill until we finally reach our destination.
-(Overnight in Eco – Tones ) B/L/D
+(Overnight in guest house ) B/L/D

 Day 4 Muthuvaankudi to Munnar 40 km

 A sporting day awaits us today.
 It goes first through the cardamom fields and then on through the tea.
 Always steadily uphill to Munnar at 1600 m.
-Here we live in a resort in the middle of the Kardamon Forest , which invites you to countless smaller and larger hikes.
-We can go on a small hike ourselves, as well as visit the Munnars market and the tea museum.
-(Overnight in Olive Brook) B/L/D
+We will take an extra loop through the tea plantations, as well as visit the Munnars market and the tea museum.
+(Overnight in hotel) B/L/D

 Day 5 Munnar to Suryanelli 28 km

 Today offers us an excellent landscape, great views and a ride through spices, tea plantations and forests.
 It goes mostly up, but often also downhill.